All articles

 Which AI clients work as the agent layer?

-ChatGPT (Connectors — Plus or Pro), Claude, Cursor, Codex, Claude Code, Windsurf, Manus, Gemini.
+ChatGPT (official app in the ChatGPT App Store — Plus, Pro, Business, or Enterprise), Claude, Cursor, Codex, Claude Code, Windsurf, Manus, Gemini.

 How do I set up ChatGPT?